Burence1/password-locker/README.md

 ## Known Bugs
 {Fortunately, the project has no known bugs and meets all its objectives}
 ## Technologies Used
-{LOOK-Up Git has been developed using a variety of technologies ranging from markup languages to stylesheets and typescript alongside Angular}
+{Password-locker application has been developed using a variety of technologies}

 * Python
 * Git
 * Python string emojis